Erin O'Toole: China

-O'Toole has spoken out against the Chinese government multiple times, singling it out as a bad actor on the international stage.
+O'Toole has spoken out against the Chinese government, singling it out as a bad actor on the international stage.
 He says there is a "growing influence of Chinese agents" in Canada meant to push Chinese propaganda and to intimidate Canadians.
 He supports passing a law similar to the Australian foreign interference law.
 He has proposed tightening up foreign investment groups to deter state-owned companies from non-free countries from buying Canadian resources and companies unless there is a compelling reason to approve.
 He supports a tougher stance on China and imposing sanctions on Chinese Communist Party officials involved with human rights violations using provisions of the Sergei Magnitsky Law.
 He opposes China's treatment of Uyghurs, saying that the 2022 Winter Olympics should be relocated from Beijing owing to concerns that the Chinese government is committing genocide against Uyghurs.
 He has come out in support of the Trump administration's hard-line approach to China.

 O'Toole supports banning Huawei from Canada's 5G networks, stating China controls the company and has stolen technology from Nortel, a defunct Canadian company.
 He would give other providers tax credits to replace their infrastructure and apply pressure to other countries to stop allowing Chinese state-owned companies from accessing their markets and has called on the Trudeau government to expedite entry of political refugees fleeing Hong Kong.

 Because of Canada's issues with the Chinese government, O'Toole seeks to improve relations with Taiwan and put "caveats" on the One-China policy.
 After Chinese Ambassador Cong Peiwu made remarks against Canada granting political asylum to pro-democracy protestors in Hong Kong, O'Toole said that it was a threat on Canadians and that he should be removed if he does not apologize for them.

 Personal life

 O'Toole met his wife Rebecca in Halifax, Nova Scotia, in 1998, and they married in 2000.
 He has a daughter and a son.
+As of 2021 they lived near Bowmanville.
 O'Toole is a Catholic.
 He founded True Patriot Love, a nonprofit supporting veterans, members of the military, and their families.
-In September 2020, O'Toole tested positive for COVID‑19, after a staffer in his office tested positive.
+In September 2020, O'Toole tested positive for COVID-19, after a staffer in his office tested positive.
 His wife also later tested positive for COVID-19, after initially testing negative.
 They were in self-isolation until September 30, at which point O'Toole returned to Parliament.